cheese-hub/cheesehub/CONTRIBUTING.md

 # Contributing

-We love pull requests from everyone.
-By participating in this project, you agree to abide by the thoughtbot [code of conduct].
+We love pull requests and issues from everyone.
+By participating in this project, you agree to abide by the CHEESE [code of conduct].

 [code of conduct]: https://github.com/cheese-hub/cheesehub/blob/master/CODE_OF_CONDUCT.md